 We believe that our current cash holdings, cash generated from operations, and cash available under our short-term unsecured credit agreement and revolving mortgage repurchase facility, as well as the public debt and equity markets, will be sufficient to satisfy both our short term and long term cash requirements for working capital to support our daily operations and meet commitments under our contractual obligations with third parties.
-Our material contractual obligations primarily consist of the following:

-- (i) Payments due to service our debt and interest on that debt.
-Our current outstanding Senior Notes total \$900,000 and mature in May 2030.
-Future interest payments on our current outstanding Senior Notes total approximately \$172,050, with \$27,000 due within the next twelve months. - (ii) Payment obligations totaling approximately \$391,300 under existing LPAs for deposits to be paid to land developers, assuming that contractual development milestones are met by the developers and we exercise our option to acquire finished lots under those LPAs.
-We expect to make the majority of these payments within the next three years. - (iii) Obligations under operating and finance leases related primarily to office space and our production facilities.
-See Note 12 of this Form 10-K for additional discussion of our leases.
+Our material contractual obligations primarily consist of (i) payments due to service our debt and interest on that debt.
+During 2022, we expect to use cash holdings to repurchase or retire \$600,000 in senior notes maturing in September 2022.
+Future interest payments on our outstanding senior notes total approximately \$242,800, with approximately \$43,700 due within twelve months, (ii) payment obligations totaling approximately \$300,000 under existing LPAs for deposits to be paid to land developers, assuming that contractual development milestones are met by the developers and we exercise our option to acquire finished lots under those LPAs.
+We expect to make the majority of these payments within the next three years, and (iii) obligations under operating and finance leases related primarily to office space and our production facilities (see Part I, Item 2 and Note 13 of this Form 10-K for additional discussion of our properties and leases, respectively).

 In addition to funding growth in our homebuilding and mortgage banking operations, we historically have used a substantial portion of our excess liquidity to repurchase outstanding shares of our common stock in open market and privately negotiated transactions.
 This ongoing repurchase program assists us in accomplishing our primary objective, creating increases in shareholder value.
-See "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities" in Item 5 of this Form 10-K for disclosure of amounts repurchased during the fourth quarter of 2023.
-For the year ended December 31, 2023, we repurchased 181,499 shares of our common stock at an aggregate purchase price of \$1,081,815.
-As of December 31, 2023, we had approximately \$675,870 available under Board approved repurchase authorizations.
+See "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities" in Item 5 of this Form 10-K for disclosure of amounts repurchased during the fourth quarter of 2021.
+For the year ended December 31, 2021, we repurchased 322,038 shares of our common stock at an aggregate purchase price of \$1,538,019.
+As of December 31, 2021, we had approximately \$508,000 available under Board approved repurchase authorizations.